Top 10 Facts About Jaguars

 1. Jaguars Are the Largest Cat in the Americas

 Jaguars are the third-largest cats in the world and are only beaten out by the lion and the tiger.
-In the Americas, they remain the largest cat and can be found in South and Central America.
+In the Americas, they remain the largest cat and live in South and Central America.
 They can be found everywhere from Mexico to northern Argentina.
 They used to roam in the southern states of the United States, but have slowly been pushed southward outside our border and have not regularly lived here since the 1940s.
 Occasionally, one will be spotted in Arizona.

-These large cats grow up to be anywhere between two to two and a half feet (approximately 75 cm) in height at the shoulders and anywhere from 3.9 - 6.4 feet (approximately 240 cm) in length, not including their tail.
+These large cats grow up to be anywhere between two to two and a half feet (approximately 75 cm) in height at the shoulders and anywhere from 3.9 - 6.4 feet (around 240 cm) in length, not including their tail.
 They also weigh anywhere from 120 - 210 pounds.

 2. They Are Plentiful in the Pantanal in Brazil

 Jaguars prefer to live in areas where there is a lot of water, although they can be found in drier areas as well.
 They thrive in rainforests and swamplands because prey is much more plentiful.
 Unfortunately, in most areas, their numbers seem to dwindle, except in the Pantanal in Brazil.
 Fortunately, they are thriving in this area and can sometimes be spotted.
-People are more apt to see a wild jaguar in late April to early November when the area is drier because their prey is more concentrated causing them to hunt more frequently.
+People are more apt to see a wild jaguar in late April to early November when the terrain is drier because their prey is more concentrated, causing them to hunt more frequently.

 3. Jaguars Are Classified by Their Rosette Shape Spots

 Jaguars are often confused with leopards and cheetahs.
 Although if you see them in the wild, it would be clear, as only jaguars live in South America.
-The only other similar sized cat in the same area is the cougar, but they do not have spots, whereas a jaguar does.
+The only other similar-sized cat in the same area is the cougar, but they do not have spots, whereas a jaguar does.
 Jaguars are also much more broadly built, giving them a more powerful appearance.